How to answer "My go-to karaoke song is..." on Tinder

 Is naming a basic / overplayed song a bad answer?+

 No — basic IS the brief.
-The prompt is asking for the song you reliably sing, which by definition is the one the room wants to sing along with.
+The prompt is asking for the song you reliably sing, which by definition is the one the room sings along with.
 Mr. Brightside, Don't Stop Believin', I Want It That Way are not failures; they're the genre.
-The failure mode is the curated indie pick the answerer would never actually perform.
+The failure is the curated indie pick.